bcrowell/bcrowell.github.io/metric/index.md

 so small changes hardly change the distance at all.
 This is different from left-right changes, which produce a one-for-one effect.

-In the Pythagorean theorem, as we saw earlier, the squares are what produce this behavior.
+In the Pythagorean theorem, as we saw earlier, the squares in the formula x²+y² are what produce this behavior.
 The fact that these squares exist is also directly related to the rotational symmetry of space.
 If you take a look at the green-red-blue sequence in the figure, you'll see that the sequence of distances goes 10.05, 10, 10.05.
-It goes down and then back up, and it does it in a symmetrical way.
+The numbers decrease and then come back up, and they do it in a symmetrical way.
 Suppose instead that it had shown a steady trend, maybe 9, 10, 11, just like the orange-red-pink series.
 That would violate the symmetry of space.
 There would be something special about up compared to down.
 Spinning the paper upside down would produce the opposite trend, which would be a contradiction to our expectation of symmetry and leave us wondering how to tell which version of the diagram to trust -- the original one or the upside-down one.